SalvatoreCognetta/DQN-NonMarkovian/README.md

 ## Clone the project
 `git clone https://github.com/SalvatoreCognetta/reasoning-agent-project.git && cd reasoning-agent-project`

+## Clone temprl project for synthetic experience
+In order to modify the temprl repo (used by gym-sapientino-case), before the install clone the temprl in another directory:
+`git clone git@github.com:SalvatoreCognetta/temprl.git && cd reasoning-agent-project && git checkout develop`
+### Modify TemporalGoalWrapper class
+Changes are done in TemporalGoalWrapper class under temprl/wrapper.py.
+After a modification on the temprl forked project:
+1. push the modifications;
+2. remove the directories of temprl inside conda env via: `rm -rvf /home/NAME_TO_CHAGE/anaconda3/envs/raenv/lib/python3.8/site-packages/temprl` for now I don't know how to reinstall without deleting.
+3. reinstall gym-sapientino via pip install .

 ## Setup the project

 ### Pull with all the submodules